 In the case of pistols, sophisticated collectors enjoy the challenge of finding the right ingredients in a handgun.
 That blend of unusual spices makes it a special addition to their collection.
 Below are some of the most common traits they are seeking.

 Scarcity: If the demand for a pistol outpaces the supply of its production run, it will probably be a rare item, and those shortages will almost certainly increase its value.
 Since many of the most valuable pistols do not last for many years, age can also make them rare.
 Pistols that are scarce and have survived the test of time are typically prized by collectors.

 Uniqueness: Any pistol that can claim to be the first to have come up with a certain feature will have greater value.
-Guns with early-production serial numbers will fetch higher prices, but, once again, any pistol that has been modified or customized will lose value, and collectors will mostly avoid them.
+Guns with early-production serial numbers will fetch higher prices.
+However once again, any pistol that has been modified or customized will lose value, and collectors will mostly avoid them.

 Historical Significance: Some pistols played key roles in history, which makes them highly collectible.
-The German Walther P-38, for instance, showed its mettle from the sands of North Africa to the tundra of the Soviet Union during World War Two.
+The German Walther P-38, for instance, showed its mettle in the sands of North Africa.
+Its legend increased in the tundra of the Soviet Union during World War Two.
 Or, better yet, the Colt Single Action Army Revolver, carried by the likes of Wyatt Earp and Bat Masterson in the Old West and by General George Patton as he led his troops against those who carried those P-38s.

 What Makes A Pistol Collectable?

 Here are five pistols that carry some or all of the above traits.
 They have become some of the most valuable pistols among collectors.
 Some of them may evoke images of battlefields and expert marksmen.
 While others are collected for their sheer beauty and uniqueness.
 Whatever the reason, these handguns are a collector’s dream and will likely be popular for years to come: